-- initial and derived values may be specified for properties. - preconditions, a body and postconditions may be specified for operations.
+- initial value expressions or derived value constraints may be specified for properties. - body expressions and precondition/postcondition constraints may be specified for operations.

 These facilities are of limited use since OCLinEcore avoids the need for incomplete meta-models.

 4.2.5.
 OCL->Load Document Menu Action